raylutz/daffodil/README.md

 ### creation and conversion

-    Pydf() -- Create a new daffodil instance.
+    Daf() -- Create a new daffodil instance.
         parameters:
             lol:        Optional[T_lola]        = None,     # Optional List[List[Any]] to initialize the data array.
             cols:       Optional[T_ls]          = None,     # Optional column names to use.